We may collect a share of sales or other compensation from the links on this page.

 - Sit down and then pull down the safety bar.

-- Pull up the safety bar as your approaching the drop off zone.
+- Pull up the safety bar as you’re approaching the drop off zone.

 - As the lift comes into the landing zone, scoot forward on your butt and then hop off.
 (The lift will slow down)